-\para{Security and privacy} When asked about their security and privacy concerns, journalists identify four types of principals: the journalists themselves, their sources, the people mentioned in the documents, and the organization which runs \name.
-They also identify three assets: the named entities in documents, the documents themselves, and the conversation they have during an investigation.
-Disclosure of named entities could leak information about the investigation, or could harm the cited entities (who could in turn could trigger a lawsuit).
-They consider whole documents to be the most sensitive as they provide context for the named entities, worsening the situation.
-Finally, they fear that disclosure of conversions could endanger the journalists involved, their sources, the organization, and the whole investigation.
+\para{Security and Privacy} Regarding security and privacy concerns, journalists identify four types of principals: the journalists themselves, their sources, the people mentioned in the documents, and the ICIJ.
+They identify three assets: the named entities in documents, the documents themselves, and the conversations they have during an investigation.
+The disclosure of named entities could leak information about the investigation, or could harm the cited entities (which could in turn could trigger a lawsuit).
+Whole documents are considered the most sensitive as they provide context for the named entities.
+Finally, the disclosure of the content or existence of conversations could endanger the journalists involved, their sources, the organization, and the whole investigation.

-Regarding the threat model, journalists mostly consider third party adversaries such as corporations, governments (intelligence agencies), and organized crime.
+Journalists mostly worry about third party adversaries such as corporations, governments (intelligence agencies), and organized crime.
 Sources and other journalists are in general considered non-adversarial.
-Similarly, journalists \emph{trust the organization as an authority for membership and to run their infrastructure}.
-However, the organization does \emph{not} want to be trusted for privacy to prevent coercion and external pressures.
+Similarly, journalists \emph{trust ICIJ to be an authority for membership and to run their infrastructure}.
+However, to prevent coercion and external pressures, ICIJ does \emph{not} want to be trusted for privacy.

-The main requirement for \name is thus \emph{to protect the confidentiality of assets from third parties that are not in the system}.
-This naturally implies that \name cannot require journalists to send their data to third-parties for analysis, storage, indexing, or search.
-Journalists are concerned about subsets of these adversaries at a time.
+The main requirement for \name is \emph{to protect the confidentiality of assets from third parties that are not in the system}.
+This implies that \name cannot require journalists to send their data to third parties for analysis, storage, indexing, or search.
+Journalists are concerned about only subsets of these adversaries at a time.
 Therefore, \name \emph{does not need to defend against global adversaries.}